Healthdirect Free Australian health advice you can count on.

 Which part of the egg causes allergy?

-Allergic reactions are typically due to egg white, but the egg yolk can also be responsible.
+Allergic reactions are usually due to egg white, but they can also be caused by egg yolk.

-The old idea that avoiding foods like eggs helps prevent infants developing allergies is not supported by research.
-Around 6 months of age, while continuing breastfeeding, babies should be introduced to a variety of foods, including cooked egg.
-Eggs should be cooked because raw eggs can carry bacteria.
+At around 6 months of age, and while continuing breastfeeding, babies should be introduced to a variety of foods, including cooked egg.
+Eggs should be well-cooked because raw eggs can carry harmful bacteria.

-As with all new foods, it’s best to introduce cooked egg on its own or with foods that your baby is already having.
-That way, you can identify any adverse reactions, which may signal an allergic reaction.
+As with all new foods, it's best to introduce cooked egg on its own or with foods that your baby has already tried.
+That way, you can easily link any symptoms to the new food.

-Any symptoms of egg allergy will usually start a few minutes after consuming egg.
-Occasionally, signs of the allergy may not appear for up to 2 hours.
+Symptoms of egg allergy will usually start a few minutes after eating egg.
+Occasionally, symptoms of the allergy may not appear for several hours.

 Mild symptoms may include: